alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-13-rule-on-commit-lahn.md

 layout: post
 publisher: alsalafiyyah@icloud.com
 title: "Ruling on committing Lahn while reciting Qur'an"
-hijri: Muharram 21, 1442 AH
+hijri: "Muharram 21, 1442 AH"
-lang: en
-source: Fatwa of the Permanent Committee no. 9550
+source: "Fatwa of the Permanent Committee no. 9550"
 summary: "Is there sin on the reciter?
 Is the Salah (Prayer) of the one who corrected him valid?
 Please give us your opinion along with the relevant proof."
+category: [fatwas]
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz